Want a heads up when a new story drops? Subscribe here.

 Maintain Complete & Consistent Account Profiles

-Once you’ve decided which social media sites will be part of your strategy, make sure you fill out complete account profiles.
-Use the same logo or images to represent your business accounts.
+Once you’ve decided which social media sites your marketing strategy will focus on, make sure you complete to the last detail your account details.
+Use your logo and branded images to represent your brand.

 Follow Social Media Etiquette